Our ASTM Policy

 4. ASTM International claims it is a voluntary consensus organization.
 It thus has no jurisdiction, and is completely lacking investigative or enforcement capability over voluntary users of its various Methods.
 It is also totally unable to exert authority over free-market equipment suppliers (and yet, it still tries!).

 5. ASTM D3241 doesn't have a statistical precision statement.
 Therefore, it isn't possible to calculate tube equivalence in a statistically meaningful way.
-(There is also nothing to be calculated, as equivalence is permanently, factually, fixed at the mill).
+(There is also nothing to be calculated, as equivalence is permanently, factually, irreversibly, unalterably, and completely fixed at the mill by the alloy selection and tempering schedule.).

 Unlike Standard Heater Tube, Inc., ASTM is completely secular and (based on direct observation over many years), is occasionally a profane organization.
 That isn’t intended as insulting.
 It’s simply illustrates that our company is founded on creativity and inventiveness which we view as spiritually-based elements which are apparently not embraced and which have no apparent relevance within ASTM International or other competing companies.